dadashzadeh/Keyword-Suggestion-Tool/README.md

-# Autocomplete Suggestions Graph Generator
+## google Autocomplete Suggestions Graph Generator

 This Python script fetches autocomplete suggestions from Google's public autocomplete API based on a user-defined query and constructs a graph representing these suggestions.
 It visualizes the relationships between the original query and its autocomplete suggestions using the `pyvis` library and exports the results to an Excel file.